 - Office reconfigured

-- Accredited by Association of Christian Schools International (ACSI) initially in 2006 and re-accredited in 2013
+- Accredited by Association of Christian Schools International (ACSI) initially in 2006 and re-accredited in 2013 and 2021

 - Preschool added